 Once you have removed your current knob, screw the supplied JAM NUT onto the shifter rod, then the supplied REDUCER in the thread size you chose.
 Once they are on and secured lightly - screw on the shifter knob.
 Use the backing nut to position the knob where you want it.
 Then tighten.
 You must use the backing jam nut to keep the knob in place as it will not keep the knob tight, and you will damage the shift knob, which will void the warranty on it.

-Once your shift knob is installed, we recommend using a threadlocker to hold the threads in place.
+Once your shift knob is installed, we recommend using blue Threadlocker to hold the threads in place.